fideus-labs/ome-ngff-scientific-ai/README.md

 - "From tedious to... well, you just describe what you want"

 Reality check:
-- "Now, this isn't magic - the AI can still make mistakes"
+- "Now, this isn't magic - the AI CAN still make mistakes"
-- "But it's MUCH faster to review and correct than to do from scratch"
+- "But it's MUCH faster to review and correct than to do it all from scratch"
-- "And it documents everything automatically"
+- "And the agent can document everything as you work with the agent"

-Question:
-- "What batch processing task would you try this on first?"

 Timing: 1.5 minutes - this is the "wow" moment
 -->